27 Beautiful Things To Do In Sydney At Night (For Couples)

 Most of the outdoor cinemas in Sydney start at the end of November and finish around March time.

-Our favourite is the St George Open Air Cinema at Mrs Macquarie’s Point.
+Our favourite is the West Pac Open Air Cinema at Mrs Macquarie’s Point.
 This must honestly be THE best cinema in the world!

 Did you know two of the biggest galleries in Sydney have late night passes?
 Art Gallery of NSW is open on Wednesdays after hours.
 Check here to find out what’s on.